Muun-Muun/Lunar-lander-simulation/README.md

 We design soft-landing system for lunar-lader to achieve trageted point with minimized fuel.

-This system is consist of four sections:
+This system is consist of three sections:

 >1.
 Guidance
 >2.
 Attitude controller